Unleash the Artist Within: Empowering Seniors Through Creative Expression

 My name is Isha Kotha

-Howdie, my name is Isha Kotha.
+Hi!
+My name is Isha Kotha.

 My ultimate vision for how my work will change things is to show the geriatric population that they can still partake in all activities, even though they do not believe they can achieve it themselves.